What Every Passive Investor Should Know About Apartment Syndication Deals and Income

 Essentially, you help fund the deal, which does not require that you be actively involved in the day to day management of the project.
 Most apartment syndications will require a minimum investment amount, so it is important to do your research and know exactly how much you are able to invest.
 Additionally, how often investors are paid depends on the general partner and overall business strategy.
-However, most investors are typically paid on a monthly basis.
+However, most investors are typically paid on a monthly or quarterly basis.

 How to Make Money